Baqend/guide/src/index.md

 By default, you receive the initial result set and all events that are required to maintain it.
 However, the optional argument for the `.stream([options])` function lets you restrict the kind of event notifications to receive by setting the appropriate attribute values:

-- **initial** (default: `true`): whether or not you want to receive the initial result set (i.e. the entities matching the query at subscription time).
-If set to `true`, the initial result set will be delivered, irrespective of whether and which restrictions you impose on operations and match types (see the other options).
+- **initial** (default: `true`): whether or not you want to receive the initial result set.
+If set to `true`, every entity matching the query at subscription time will be delivered with match type `add`, irrespective of whether and which restrictions you impose on operations and match types (see the other options).
 If set to `false`, you will only receive an event when something changes.
 - **matchTypes** (default: `['all']`): The default gives you all events with the most specific match type, but you can specify any combination of match types to listen for.
 If you are interested in a specific subset of all events, consider that some match types are more general than others: `'change'` is more general than `'changeIndex'` and `'match'` is more general than `'add'` and `'change'`.
 If you are only interested in, say, `'add'` and `'change'` events, you have to make your query listen for [ `'add'`, `'change'` ]; a query listening for `'match'` would receive the same entities on the same occasions, but would always receive the more generic match type.
 To receive the most specific match types, you have to explicitly list them or use `['all']`.
 - **operations** (default: `['any']`): By default, events will not be sorted out based on their operation, but you can choose any combination of `'insert'`, `'update'`, `'delete'` and `'none'` to narrow down the kind of matches you receive.